jschaf/b2/posts/chatty-ubuntu-motd.md

 # Cutting down the Ubuntu MOTD down to size

 The Ubuntu message of the day (MOTD) is a chatty affair.
-A [MOTD][motd-wiki] sends information to all users on login.
-A recent login message greeted me with 42 lines of questionable value.
+A [MOTD][motd-wiki] sends information to all users on login---A recent login message greeted me with 42 lines of questionable value.

 [motd-wiki]: https://en.wikipedia.org/wiki/Motd_(Unix)